-Book sections include: Mapping the Field, which ‘presents a variety of perspectives on the scope and development of adaptation studies’; Historiography, in which scholars investigate adaptations’ ability to ‘engage with an disrupt history’; Identity, where essays consider adaptations as ‘sites of multiple and fluid identity formations’ (i); Reception, in which the relationship between the audience and adaptations is examined; and Technology, which considers technological advances and the effect these have had on adaptation practices.
-Case studies in the volume include different media such as video games, cinema, journalism, literature, TV, social media, memes, GIFs, and of course theatre, performance and dance.
-The book also intersects and interweaves multiple areas of scholarship such as media studies, film studies, game studies, gender studies and cultural studies and presents adaptation studies as a consciously interdisciplinary field who has now come of age since George Bluestone’s 1957 Novels into Film .
+The book is divided into five sections: ‘Mapping the Field’, which ‘presents a variety of perspectives on the scope and development of adaptation studies’; ‘Historiography’, in which scholars investigate adaptations’ ability to ‘engage with an disrupt history’; ‘Identity’, where essays consider adaptations as ‘sites of multiple and fluid identity formations’; ‘Reception’, in which the relationship between the audience and adaptations is examined; and ‘Technology’, which considers technological advances and the effect these have had on adaptation practices (i).
+Case studies in the volume include different media such as video games, cinema, journalism, literature, TV, social media, memes, GIFs, and of course theatre, performance, and dance.
+The book also intersects and interweaves multiple areas of scholarship such as media studies, film studies, game studies, gender studies, and cultural studies and presents adaptation studies as a consciously interdisciplinary field that has now come of age since George Bluestone’s Novels into Film (1957).

-Krebs offers one of the most thought-provoking essays in the book, not only for embracing a widening of adaptation studies’ remit by investigating ‘adaptation of identity and adaptation as identity’ (207) – through archival research on figures such as William Elsworth Robinson (1961–1918), a.k.a.
-Chung Ling Soo, a white American impersonator of a Chinese performer who toured the US and also came to London – but also for her call to abandon the narrow focus on case studies adopted by many colleagues in the field, which prevents more general theorisation and considerations that can move the field forward.
-Pamela Demory’s chapter offers food for thought by broadening the definition of queer adaptation, proposing that ‘to queer, then, may be to adapt’ (146).
+Krebs offers one a thought-provoking performance-focused essay, not only for embracing a widening of the remit of adaptation studies by investigating ‘adaptation of identity and adaptation as identity’ – through archival research on figures such as William Elsworth Robinson (1861–1918), a.k.a.
+Chung Ling Soo, a white American impersonator of a Chinese performer who toured the US and also performed in London – but also for her call to abandon the narrow focus on case studies adopted by many colleagues in the field, which prevents more general theorisation and considerations that can move the field forward (207).
+Pamela Demory’s chapter offers food for thought by broadening the definition of queer adaptation, proposing that ‘to queer […] may be to adapt’ (146).
 She notes how adaptation studies and queer studies have in common the urge to undo binaries such as male/female and normal/deviant and proposes that a queer adaptation is not just one in which the content or story have to do with homosexuality.
-Form, authorship, reception and performance can also be queer(ed).
+Form, authorship, reception, and performance can also be queer(ed).
 Indeed, she puts forward ‘the queerness of adaptation itself’ (155).
-There are of course chapters on adapting nineteenth-century classics, for instance one by Lissette Lopez Szwydky proposing that the adaptations themselves have an important role in manufacturing the canon.
-For those interested in how technology is facilitating viral repetition, Anna Blackwell analyses Shakespeare fandom Facebook and Eckart Voigts theorises the cultural significance of memes and GIFs.
+There are, of course, chapters on adapting nineteenth-century classic literature, for instance one by Lissette Lopez Szwydky proposing that the adaptations themselves have an important role in manufacturing the canon.
+For those interested in how technology is facilitating viral repetition, Anna Blackwell analyses Shakespeare fandom on Facebook and Eckart Voigts theorises the cultural significance of memes and GIFs.

-This is a rich and important book in the field which many will find useful in their teaching and research in the years to come.
-It is a pity, however, when calls for the internationalisation and decolonisation of the curriculum have finally and rightfully reached the mainstream of academia, that the editors of this collection have missed the opportunity to extend the debate to Asian, African and Latin American cultures, forms, practices, theories and discourses.
+This is a rich and important book in the field, which many will find useful in their teaching and research in the years to come, as the companion offers a bird’s eye view on the field’s discourses and debates so far within western academia.
+It is a pity, however, when calls for the internationalisation and decolonisation of the curriculum have finally and rightfully reached the mainstream, that the editors of this collection have missed the opportunity to extend the debate to Asian, African, and Latin American cultures, forms, practices, theories, and discourses.
 Adaptation studies is at its best when it is able to draw connections not only between media and disciplines, but between places and people, unearthing the cultural mechanisms of repetition and how they function in different parts of the globe.

 © Margherita Laera